basil08/basil08.github.io/content/post/my-first-digital-hackathon.md

 Everyone didn't really dispelled their identities but I could place some reasonable guesses.

-`thatrobotdev` (James Kerrane) was a high school freshman.
+`thatrobotdev` (James) was a high school freshman.
 He had quite a few interesting ideas (and we eventually went ahead with one of his).
 He was in MST which puts him 2 hours ahead of EST and somewhere in North America.

 `sameem` Sameem was a CS freshman from Pakistan.
 She was the closest mate I had in terms of proximity.